this organization maintain the Wall in Washington, DC? NO.

 or their families by blaming them for the war.

 Do you edit remembrances?
 We certainly do.
 The Virtual Wall is a publication, not a wild anything-goes blog.
+We remove any form of vulgarity or insult.
 We correct spelling, punctuation, capitalization, and grammatical errors when we find them.
 We also edit photographs to crop, resize, remove noise, and adjust the color balance.

 Does this organization run the Traveling Wall?
 We have very close relations with The Moving Wall but we have separate organizations.
 The Moving Wall opened in 1984.